cristcost/java-gradient-descent/README.md

-# java-gradient-descent
+# "How machines learn" for Java developers
-From scratch implementation of automatic differentiation and gradient descent in Java
+## AKA implementation from scratch of automatic differentiation and gradient descent in Java to understand how it works

+This repo is the code I've written to understand how Tensorflow/PyTorch models can "learn" using automatic differentiation and gradient descent.

+I'm considering writing an article on Medium.com or some other platform like [mokabyte.it](https://www.mokabyte.it/autore/cristiano-costantini/) to talk about it.